labmesh-health/aon-optimization-engine/README.md

 3. Calculate the Average Number of Patient results affected before error detection (ANPed).
 4. Generate Bias Detection Curves and MA Validation Charts.
 5. Export an IFCC-compliant PDF validation report for laboratory quality management systems.

-## How to Run Locally
-1. Clone this repository: `git clone [Your-GitHub-URL-Here]`
-2. Create a virtual environment and activate it.
-3. Install dependencies: `pip install -r requirements.txt`
-4. Run the app: `streamlit run app.py`

-*Note: LIS data extracts (*.csv) are ignored by git to protect PHI.
-Place your CSVs in the local directory, but they will not push to the remote repository.*